Sales taxes in the United States: District of Columbia

-District of Columbia, has a sales tax rate of 6% as of October 1, 2018.
+Washington, D.C. has a sales tax rate of 6% as of October 1, 2018.
 The tax is imposed on sale of tangible personal property and selected services.
 (Non-prepared food, including bottled water and pet food, is not subject to the sales tax; however, soda and sports drinks are subject to the sales tax.)
 A 10% tax is imposed on liquor sold for off premises consumption, 10% on restaurant meals (including carry-out) and rental cars, 18% on parking, and 14.5% on hotel accommodations.
 Portions of the hotel and restaurant meals tax rate are allocated to the Convention Center Fund.
 Groceries, prescription and non-prescription drugs, and residential utilities services are exempt from the district's sales tax.

 The district once had two sales tax holidays each year, one during "back-to-school" and one immediately preceding Christmas.
 The "back to school" tax holiday was repealed on May 12, 2009.

 On January 1, 2010, the district began levying a 5-cent-per-bag tax on each plastic or paper bag provided by a retailer at the point of sale, if that retailer sells food or alcohol.
 The retailer retains one cent of the tax, or two cents if it offers a refund to customers for bringing their own bags.
 The remaining three or four cents goes to the district's Anacostia River cleanup fund.